mccq/database/answers/custom-item.md

 }
 ```

-The final thing is to add a texture for our item.
+The final thing is to add a texture for the item.
 This goes in `assets/minecraft/textures/item/banana.png`.